maxymax92/maxymax92/README.md

 Technical Program Manager by day.
 Engineer by night (and weekends, and some lunch breaks).

-I deliver technology programmes, plus drive forward Architecture decisions, integration strategy, security & compliance assurance, stakeholder wrangling, go-live.
+I deliver technology programs & projects, plus drive forward architecture decisions, integration strategy, security & compliance assurance, stakeholder wrangling, go-live.
 The whole thing.

 I also build things.
 Properly.
 Using both my actual hands and also via bespoke ai coding agent workflows/ tools that after many lessons learnt, i think I may have actually got to a half decent place.
 (I just jinxed myself).